Demystifying the Lifecycle of Failures in Platform-Orchestrated Agentic Workflows: The Dataset

 \subsection{System selection}

-The agentic systems span a variety of task categories, including software development, information insight, task planning, and question \& answering.
+The agentic workflows span a variety of task categories, including software development, information insight, task planning, and question \& answering.
 Both platform-provided templates and user-defined systems we select from the platforms are included to ensure coverage of typical cases.
-To ensure diversity, we consider not only the task types but also the structural design of systems, covering five common categories: serial, parallel, branching, looping, and hybrid structures, whose details can be found in the Appendix \ref{app:structure}.
+To ensure diversity, we consider not only the task types but also the structural design of systems, covering five common categories: serial, parallel, branching, looping, and hybrid structures, whose details can be found on the website.
 This choice enables our analysis to cover diversified failure modes that are specific to both task semantics and orchestration patterns.